dwallet-labs/dwallet-network/external-crates/move/crates/move-analyzer/prettier-plugin/README.md

 ## Contribute

-If you decide to contribute to this project, please choose the scope of your contribution (e.g., implement formatting for structs) and file an issue in the Sui [repository](https://github.com/MystenLabs/sui) describing the work you plan to do, and wait for a response from a core team member so that we can avoid duplication of efforts.
+If you decide to contribute to this project, please choose the scope of your contribution (e.g., implement formatting for structs) and file an issue in the Pera [repository](https://github.com/MystenLabs/sui) describing the work you plan to do, and wait for a response from a core team member so that we can avoid duplication of efforts.